metamath/lamp-guide/docs/11/index.md

 able to verify that claim.

 Let's go back to the editor and look at our proof that ( 2 + 2 ) = 4
-(if you've lost that, you can can use important from JSON to load in [our proof of 2p2e4 in JSON format](./2p2e4.lamp.json").
+(if you've lost that, you can use important from JSON to load in [our proof of 2p2e4 in JSON format](./2p2e4.lamp.json").

 > Click on the checkbox next to step 7 which uses `oveq1i`.